Brown-University-Library/OLD-ARCHIVED_gdoc_spreadsheet_extraction/README.md

         - validates data
             - halts if data is invalid and updates spreadsheet with errors
         - calls ingestion api to ingest the item into the repository
-        - updates the spreadsheet with link repository link
+        - updates the spreadsheet with repository link

 - code contact: birkin_diana@brown.edu